-The coronavirus is disproportionately affecting the lives of Latinx people across the United States, both in terms of health and finances.
+COVID-19 is disproportionately affecting the lives of Latinx people across the United States, both in terms of health and finances.

-“A lot of Latino people in Massachusetts are working two jobs and living in a home with five other people,” says Castañeda.
+“A lot of Latino people are working two jobs and living in a home with five other people,” says Castañeda.
 “They’re not working in jobs with a 401 (k) and can afford to take time off or file for unemployment.”

 “The Latino culture is a culture of hugs and kisses and warmth and being in each other’s faces all the time,” she says.
-“They’ve never gone through anything like this before, and to not get together is very difficult.”
+“They’ve never gone through anything like this before, and to not get together is difficult.”

 “Encouraging people to check out a website to get information may not be the most appropriate method of communication when many people don’t have a computer,” says Castañeda, who adds that the vast majority of Latinxs do use Facebook.
 “It’s nice to tell a patient ‘this is a number you can call to get the information you need in Spanish.’”